In 2005, the most common crop in Dar Es Salaam by harvested area was Sweet Potato with 5.18k ha.

 From 1990 to 2015, Dar es Salaam had average annual rainfall of 1,062mm across a total cropland area of 90.72k ha.

-The health condition most afflicting male and female children in 2010 in Dar Es Salaam, Tanzania is stunting with 22% of male children affected and 19% of female children affected.
+The health condition most afflicting male and female children in 2010 in Dar Es Salam, Tanzania is stunting with 22% of male children affected and 19% of female children affected.

-The health condition most afflicting children in urban areas in 2010 in Dar Es Salaam, Tanzania is stunting with 21% of urban children affected.
-The health condition most afflicting children in rural areas in Dar Es Salaam, Tanzania is being underweight with 17% of rural children affected.
+The health condition most afflicting children in urban areas in 2010 in Dar Es Salam, Tanzania is stunting with 21% of urban children affected.
+The health condition most afflicting children in rural areas in Dar Es Salam, Tanzania is being underweight with 17% of rural children affected.